 Many consider the company’s Osborne 1 the world’s first truly portable, full-featured computer.
 It packed everything users needed to set up shop at home or on the road.
-Alas, it doesn’t last!
+Alas, it didn’t last!

-The Osborne 1 landed in June 1981, two months before IBM released its IBM Personal Computer (thereby igniting the Apple-versus-IBM feud).
+The Osborne 1 landed in June 1981, two months before International Business Machines Corporation released its IBM Personal Computer (igniting the Apple-versus-IBM feud).

-The company announced two other, better Osborne computers would follow.
+The company said two other, better Osborne computers would follow.
 That strategy backfired, discouraging customers from buying the existing model.
 The press nicknamed this the “Osborne effect.”

 Osborne eventually came out of bankruptcy, but his company was never the same.

 Perfectionism versus ‘good enough’

 Apple’s clash with the Osborne Computer Corporation is interesting as a historical footnote, but it goes further than that.
 In fact, it represented the first of many design-oriented philosophical disagreements that characterized every major rivalry Apple has since been involved in: Apple versus IBM, Apple versus Microsoft, Apple versus Google, and, most recently, Apple versus Samsung.